johnttaylor/colony.core/src/Cpl/MApp/Temperature/README.txt

-/** @namespace Loki::Test::OnOff
+/** @namespace Cpl::MApp::Temperature

-The 'OnOff' namespace implements a simple On/Off control scheme for controlling water temperature.
+The 'Temperature' namespace implements a simple/example MApp that samples and displays temperature.

 */